Soojin-Lee0819/connectionsLab/Project2/README.md

 This game is inspired by Expo 2020 where the visitors go around different pavilions to experience the unique culture of countries around the world.
 Similarly, in this game, players would explore the campus of NYUAD while visiting different places on campus.
 In each pavilion, the players would play fun 2-player game.

-Here aret he six games:
+Here are the six games:

 On the landing page, there would be a map of campus with 6 clickable locations, which will direct players to a game.  as well as the total number of players inside each game.
 The players can enter the game by clicking the button.
 At the Track & Field pavilion, players can play tug of war against each other.
 At the C2 admissions office, players can play a game where they need to collectively write down all majors on campus, and if they write the same major twice, they lose.
 The third pavilion is D2, where players are given an order and their goal is to complete as many orders as possible (the gameplay mechanism will be a click and pick).
 The last pavilion is a classroom in A2 where the players would play Pictionary.